bioc/spbtest5/README.md

 The different branches will check with the appropraite flag.
-Create a Pull request into the 'master' branch to update which is currently active
+Create a Pull request into the default branch to update which is currently active